ouya/docs/setup.md

 ##### Video Capture

 For capturing video of your game, we recommend using [Elgato](http://www.elgato.com/) and the [capture software](http://www.elgato.com/gaming/game-capture-hd/support/update).
 Here is a setup and tutorial [video](http://www.youtube.com/watch?v=-Igb4IcpbDY).

+##### Documentation

+Documentation is a key part of the software development process for apps and games.
+Markup is a common format for documentation and is also used heavily in the OUYA documentation.
+[MacDown](http://macdown.uranusjr.com/) is a free markup editor for the Mac.